The Pad Sampler Kit contains:

 Cleaning & Care

 After use, separate the inserts from the holder.
 Soak in cold water to help prevent staining.
 Adding an enzyme cleaner to the soaking water may help protext against staining.
-Machine wash and dry using natural soap or detergent; please do not use chlorine bleach.
+Machine wash cold and tumble dry low using natural soap or detergent; please do not use chlorine bleach.
 You may hand wash pads if desired.
 Remove pads from dryer promptly and store flat to eliminate wrinkling; use cool iron if desired.
 Store your pads in a clean, dry area.

 When away from home, place your used pads in a GladRags Carry Bag or Wet Bag until you return home, then wash per care instructions.